 The date of the verification; and

-A declaration of identity signed by the applicant using a handwritten signature or appropriate digital signature and performed in the presence of the person performing the identity authentication, using the format set forth at 28 U.S.C.
+A declaration of identity signed by the applicant using a handwritten signature or electronic acceptance of a subscriber agreement or appropriate digital signature and performed in the presence of the person performing the identity authentication, using the format set forth at 28 U.S.C.
 1746 (declaration under penalty of perjury) or comparable procedure under local law.

 For All Levels: If an applicant is unable to perform face-to-face registration (e.g., a network device), the applicant may be represented by a trusted person already issued a digital certificate by the Entity.
 The trusted person will present information sufficient for registration at the level of the certificate being requested, for both himself/herself and the applicant who the trusted person is representing.